hydro-7/ML4Earth-Foundation-Models-for-Earth-Observation-2024/README.md

 - RandomSizedCrop : ()
 - HueSaturation : ()
 - RandomizedBrightnessContrast : ()

+### Creating the Train and Test Subsets
+The enitre dataset has (x) images, where we applied a 80 - 20 Train - Test split resulting in a Train set with (y) images, and a train set with (y) images.

 ### Our Model
 In our model, we used an Attention UNet architecture with a RESNET 50 Encoding Block and a Pyramid Pooling Block at the bottleneck of the UNet.
 The RESNET we used wasnt pretrained, we just imported the Imagenet weights.
 A good explanation of the architecture we created can be obtained from this image : (change to updated image)